Aska-systems/Aska-systems.github.io/_posts/2018-01-02-Aska-Studio.md

 lang: 'en'
 ---

-We create AI-explanatory videos from your PDF documents or online materials.
+We create AI-explanatory videos from your PDF documents.

-We produce videos using PDF documents, presentation slides, script manuscripts, and other materials, leveraging generative AI technology.
+We produce videos based using PDF documents (presentation slides, narration scripts, and other materials are also welcome), leveraging generative AI technology.
 <a href="#">It is possible to prepare explanatory videos in various languages at a reasonable price.</a>

 The produced videos can undergo a quality check through a pre-release review using <a href="https://aska.systems">Aska</a>.